Wm. Roger Louis: Education

 Louis earned his Bachelor of Arts at the University of Oklahoma (OU), his Master of Arts at Harvard University, and his Doctor of Philosophy at Oxford University.

 Louis entered OU in 1954 as a Letters major, an honors curriculum that included one ancient and two modern languages, English, history, and philosophy.
 He spent his second year of college in Freiburg and Paris, where he roomed with Hans-Peter Schwartz, a biographer of Konrad Adenauer, and befriended Nancy Maginnes, the future wife of Henry Kissinger.
 His time abroad kindled an interest in African and Middle Eastern nationalism.
 He spent the summer of 1956 in Egypt and was in Cairo when Gamel Abdel Nasser announced Egypt's nationalization of the Suez Canal.
 Louis spent his last two years of college at OU, where he graduated Phi Beta Kappa.

 With the help of OU's Philip Nolan, Louis applied for a Woodrow Wilson Fellowship.
 He was admitted to Harvard in 1959.
 The "best of [his] Harvard education" were the classes with Rupert Emerson, who taught nationalism in colonial Africa, and Barrington Moore, Jr., who provided an introduction to Karl Marx and Marxist analysis.
 That was "an approach so radically different from all others that it was a revelation," Louis later wrote.
 Louis benefited from Ernest R. May, who he regards as having "one of the most fertile and inventive minds of all historians I have known."

 After one year at Harvard, Louis transferred to St. Antony's College at the University of Oxford.
-Arthur Smithies, the great Australian economist, had told Louis, "If you are really interested in studying Nasser and Africa and all that rot, then you had better go somewhere where they know something about it, which definitely is not Harvard.".
+Australian economist Arthur Smithies told Louis, "If you are really interested in studying Nasser and Africa and all that rot, then you had better go somewhere where they know something about it, which definitely is not Harvard."
 Smithies helped Louis get a Marshall Scholarship to Oxford, where he began his studies in 1960.
 Louis studied under the historians Margery Perham, John Andrew Gallagher, and A. J. P. Taylor.
 Louis said that Taylor was "not only the towering radical historian of our time, but also one of the great writers of the English language."